ArseneEvsen/SwapAssets/README.md

 ## Smart Contract Exchange
 To work, SwapAssets use the blockchain with a smart contract.
 The smart contract not only act as a traditional exchange, it can actually divide an NFT into multiple fractions, to make the NFT ownable by multiple owners.
+The smart contract is working properly, has been tested with Truffle and can be found in the file name "Smart Contract".

 ## Smart Contract test quality
 To ensure the quality of the smart contract, multiple tests has been made with Truffle tool.
 These tests can be found in the folder "smart-contract-tests".